As Brexit talks begin, Europe sees economic upswing over UK

-LONDON (AP) — When Britain voted to leave the European Union a year ago, proponents argued Britain’s economy was being held back by the slow-growing, dysfunctional bloc.
+LONDON (AP) — When Britain voted to leave the European Union a year ago, proponents argued that the British economy was being held back by the slow-growing, dysfunctional bloc.

 A year on, and with the Brexit divorce talks finally starting, the situation is radically different.